-Knowl #perational #panagement Working knowledge of how the operational aspects of the business integrate quality assurance across the business and performance management of the organisation.
+B perational B nanagement Working knowledge of how the operational aspects of the business integrate quality assurance across the business and performance management of the organisation.
 Housing management Working knowledge of the operation of a housing management function.
-Understanding of regulatory obligations, ARC and TP.
+Understanding of regulatory obligations, Annual Return on Charter (ARC) and Tenant Participation (TP).
 Care services Working knowledge of the operation of a care function.
 Understanding of regulatory obligations, ARC and TP.
 Asset management Working knowledge of asset management Understanding of regulatory obligations, ARC and maintenance.
 Human resources Working knowledge of the management of staff teams.
 Working knowledge of current employment practices.
 Working knowledge of current employment laws and regulations.
 Safeguarding Understanding of the principles of safeguarding and the practical implications for VHA.
 Risk management Working knowledge of practical risk management and how it integrates to strategic management, internal control frameworks and the organisation's governance framework.